 9. One Day at a Time

-Are you heading up a beginner’s meeting or just interested in Getting Back to the Basics?
-One Day at a Time is always a fan favorite in Alcoholics Anonymous or any other recovery program.
-Many newcomers can feel overwhelmed considering life without alcohol.
-The idea of One Day at a Time is found in the Big Book of Alcoholics Anonymous on page 85.
-On this page, Wilson reminds us that, as individuals with addictions, we are not cured of our illness just because we have abstained for some time.
-Members of AA are sober each day based on a “spiritual reprieve” contingent of our spiritual fitness.
+Perfect for beginner’s meetings or when Getting Back to the Basics, “One Day at a Time” is always a favorite in Alcoholics Anonymous and other recovery programs.
+Many newcomers feel overwhelmed when considering life without alcohol.
+The concept of One Day at a Time is found in the Big Book of Alcoholics Anonymous on page 85, where Wilson reminds us that as individuals with addictions, we are not cured just because we have abstained for some time.

 10. Humility

-Humility is closely tied to Step 6 as a topic in AA.
+Humility is closely tied to Step 6:

 Humbly asked Him to remove our shortcomings.